linxy29/p8105_final_report/report_xl2836.md

 ![](report_xl2836_files/figure-markdown_github/unnamed-chunk-11-1.png)

 We tried to build a model shows possible factors which might cause mental health disorder.
-First, we exclude variables which describe influence of mental health disorders or benefits about mental health disorders.
-Besides, `mental_health_now` of most experiement subjects equals to `mental_health_previous`, which means collinearity among these two variables is high.
+First, we excluded variables which describe influence of mental health disorders or benefits about mental health disorders.
+Besides, `mental_health_now` of most experiment subjects equals to `mental_health_previous`, which means collinearity among these two variables is high.
 So we also exclude `mental_health_previous` to prevent it from highly influencing results.
-After that, we defined experiement subjects have tech-related job when he or she works in tech-company or has tech-related jobs.
+After that, we defined experiment subjects to have tech-related job when he or she works in tech-company or has tech-related jobs.

 Variables left include `mental_health_now` which is our interested variable and possible factors `num_employees`, `tech`, `family_history`, `age`, `gender`, `work_remotely`.

+### Map plots

+We also built plotly map which shows precentages of people with meantal health disorders in each state and a shiny map allows web users to select contries and mental health disorders to see distributions they are interested in.

 ### Model building